 Numerous complex government programs can make up a significant share of overall product sales for life science companies.
 Participation in government programs, however, requires life sciences companies to follow strict guidelines and regulations, which often require regular self-reporting on a multitude of complex calculations in order to remain compliant.
 To safe guard the future health of their products, it is crucial for life sciences companies to have a clear understanding of what is expected of them and establish proper steps toward compliance for each government program, with tight controls and proactive monitoring for potential compliance and ethics risks.

-Baker Tilly’s life sciences advisory and support solutions team stays current with rapidly changing government program regulations.
-We also help our clients interpret, implement and comply with program requirements.
+Baker Tilly’s life sciences advisory and support solutions team stays current with rapidly changing government program regulations and we help our clients interpret, implement and comply with program requirements.
 Our wide breadth of service offerings include:

 As the volume of specialty and high price pharmaceutical and medical device products grow, life sciences companies will have billions of dollars at stake each year.
 This, along with the sheer volume of stakeholders in the life sciences supply chain cause challenges in managing the commercial contracting life cycle.
 In order to succeed, the life sciences industry must make it a priority to develop strategies for accurately tracking transactions to ensure they are receiving accurate reimbursement based on detailed analytics.
 From the point of initial contract negotiation, terms must be laid out clearly and appropriately followed.
 Post signature, life sciences company can reduce risk through the adoption of analytics to help ensure the terms of these contracts are being adhered to.